-- Advice and analysis on regulatory and public policy matters, including economic cost-benefit and public policy analysis.
+- Advice and analysis on regulatory and public policy matters, including economic cost-benefit and public policy analysis; and

 - Litigation support, including mediation and expert witness services on economic and financial matters.

-Phil has also chaired a number of government reviews in recent years, including the Parliamentary Appropriations Review Committee (with Sir Douglas Kidd); the Technical Advisory Group on Air Quality Standards; and strategic reviews of AgResearch, ESR, GNS Science and Plant and Food NZ.
+Phil has also chaired a number of government reviews, including the Parliamentary Appropriations Review Committee (with Sir Douglas Kidd); the Technical Advisory Group on Air Quality Standards; and strategic reviews of AgResearch, GNS Science and PFNZ.
 He has also acted as mediator or arbitrator on a number of commercial transactions.

 As a former Director at the Treasury and Advisor at the Department of the Prime Minister and Cabinet, Phil provided strategic advice and led the implementation of structural change and regulatory reform in significant parts of the New Zealand economy.
-Major projects Phil had a key role in include the restructuring of the dairy sector that led to the formation of Fonterra; the privatisations of Auckland and Wellington International Airports; international investment policy negotiations; the financial restructuring and commercialisation of numerous state trading enterprises; and the restructuring of the energy and health sectors.
+Major projects Phil had a key role in include the formation of Fonterra; the privatisations of Auckland and Wellington Airports; and the financial restructuring and commercialisation of numerous state trading enterprises.
 During the mid-1990s, Phil served as Counsellor Economic in New Zealand’s Permanent Delegation to the OECD in Paris.